Easy Vegan Carrot Top Pesto Recipe

 The health benefits of carrot tops

-Carrot leaves are as nutritious as many other greens and have a unique, herbal flavor.
-The flavor is a touch bitter, in the same way parsley is bitter.
-In fact, that bitterness once earned carrot greens a reputation as poisonous.
+Have you ever heard that you can’t eat carrots tops?
+The bitterness of carrot leaves once earned carrot greens a reputation as poisonous.
 Don’t worry!
-They’re perfectly safe.
+Carrot greens are edible.
 And once you try a great carrot leaves recipe like this one, you’ll be sold on this often ignored vegetable.

 TO TRY: Chicken & Coconut Stew with Carrot Greens